-Creates a new link aggregation group (LAG) with the specified number of bundled physical connections between the customer network and a specific AWS Direct Connect location.
-A LAG is a logical interface that uses the Link Aggregation Control Protocol (LACP) to aggregate multiple 1 gigabit or 10 gigabit interfaces, allowing you to treat them as a single interface.
+Creates a link aggregation group (LAG) with the specified number of bundled physical dedicated connections between the customer network and a specific AWS Direct Connect location.
+A LAG is a logical interface that uses the Link Aggregation Control Protocol (LACP) to aggregate multiple interfaces, enabling you to treat them as a single interface.

-You can specify an existing physical connection or interconnect to include in the LAG (which counts towards the total number of connections).
-Doing so interrupts the current physical connection or hosted connections, and re-establishes them as a member of the LAG.
-The LAG will be created on the same AWS Direct Connect endpoint to which the connection terminates.
-Any virtual interfaces associated with the connection are automatically disassociated and re-associated with the LAG.
+You can specify an existing physical dedicated connection or interconnect to include in the LAG (which counts towards the total number of connections).
+Doing so interrupts the current physical dedicated connection, and re-establishes them as a member of the LAG.
+The LAG will be created on the same AWS Direct Connect endpoint to which the dedicated connection terminates.
+Any virtual interfaces associated with the dedicated connection are automatically disassociated and re-associated with the LAG.
 The connection ID does not change.

 If the AWS account used to create a LAG is a registered AWS Direct Connect Partner, the LAG is automatically enabled to host sub-connections.
 For a LAG owned by a partner, any associated virtual interfaces cannot be directly configured.